MagicLeo21/PodcastTranscripts/EnglishPod/[030]New_Guy_In_Town_II.md

 **DIALOGUE FIRST TIME**

+> A: Oh, Armand, thank you for such a thoughtful invitation!
+It's really very nice of you to invite us over for dinner, don't you think so, Ellen?

+> B: Oh, yes of course!
+We'd love to come over.
+Can I bring anything?

+> C: No, don't worry about it; I'll take care of everything.
+I'll see you tonight.
+Come with an appetite… I know I will!

+> B: I don't want go over to his place for dinner!
+He gives me the creeps!
+Why on earth did you accept?

+> A: Oh come on Ellen, it will be nice to get to know him.
+Besides, he's new to the neighborhood, and it would be rude to decline his invitation.

+> B: I guess so… You always rope me into things like this!

+> C: Ladies!
+Thank you for coming!
+You look delicious…I mean beautiful.
+Please come in.

+> A: Oh Oh Armand!
+You are too kind!

+> B: How did I get myself into this…

 **Marco:** Wow!
 I'm really anxious to see what happens in… in this dinner party.

 **Erica:** Yeah, I guess we'll have to stay tuned and find out…